-Motivation: Protein remote homology detection is a central problem in computational biology.
-Supervised learning algorithms based on support vector machines are currently one of the most effective methods for remote homology detection.
+Motivation: Remote homology detection between protein sequences is a central problem in computational biology.
+Supervised learning algorithms based on support vector machines are currently the most effective method for remote homology detection.
 The performance of these methods depends on how the protein sequences are modeled and on the method used to compute the kernel function between them.

-Results: We introduce two classes of kernel functions that are constructed by combining sequence profiles with new and existing approaches for determining the similarity between pairs of protein sequences.
-These kernels are constructed directly from these explicit protein similarity measures and employ effective profile-to-profile scoring schemes for measuring the similarity between pairs of proteins.
+Results: We introduce new classes of kernel functions that are constructed by directly combining automatically generated sequence profiles with new and existing approaches for determining the similarity between pairs of protein sequences, which employ effective schemes for scoring the aligned profile positions.
 Experiments with remote homology detection and fold recognition problems show that these kernels are capable of producing results that are substantially better than those produced by all of the existing state-of-the-art SVM-based methods.
-In addition, the experiments show that these kernels, even when used in the absence of profiles, produce results that are better than those produced by existing non-profile-based schemes.
+In addition, the experiments show that these kernels, even when used in the absence of profiles, produce results that are better than those produced by existing nonprofile-based schemes.